 Crayons in the Classroom

 Many students have crayons at home.
 Some are taught to respect their crayons and care for them while others are never taught how to use them.
 So, during the first week we come together on the carpet to ‘meet’ our crayons.
 We begin by reading the book The Crayon Box That Talked and discuss that when our crayons are used correctly they can create AMAZING pictures!

-We then learn the song “I Can Color” from my Back to School for Little Learners pack.
-Next, we discuss the rules of our crayons.
+Next, we learn the song “I Can Color” from my Back to School for Little Learners pack.
+After that, we discuss the rules of our crayons.

 1. We will use our crayons to create our BEST work.